duguowei1000/TompangMePls/README.md

 # heroku_ts_grammy_webhook
 heroku_ts_grammy_webhook

-Context: Volunteers going to Animal lodge have to walk a long journey from the enarest MRT.
+Context: Volunteers going to Animal lodge have to walk a long journey from the nearest busstop (abt 15mins and outdoors).

 Solution: Using a Telegram Bot to coordinate a carpool (Grab/Taxi) or if there is a Driver, they can hitch together to destination.
 Telegram bot : Please add @gwtestingbot